CorgiOnNeptune/lighthouse-web-notes/Week_2/networking.md

 APIs clearly define exactly how a program will interact with the rest of the software world.
 Saving time and resources.

 <a href='https://readwrite.com/api-defined/'>...Read More</a>

 &nbsp;
+## DNS (Domain Name System)
+The DNS is a database responsible for turning domain names into IP addresses.
+Since every device and page has its own IP address, DNS makes it possible to input words, in the form of domain names/URLs into the browser, without having to know every websites IP address.

+&nbsp;
+### **-- DNS Steps --**
+ 1. **DNS Recursor:** The DNS recursor/resolver, receives the query from the DNS client.
+Then it communicates with other DNS servers to find the right IP address.
+After the resolver retrieves the request from the client, the resolver acts like a client itself.
+As it does this, it makes queries that get sent to the next three DNS servers:.
+ 2. **Root Nameservers:** The root nameserver is designated for the internet's DNS root zone.
+Its job is to answer requests sent to it for records in the root zone.
+It answers requests by sending back a list of the authoritative nameservers that go with the correct TLD.
+ 3. **TLD Nameservers:** A TLD nameserver keeps the IP address of the second-level domain contained within the TLD name.
+It then releases the website’s IP address and sends the query to the domain’s nameserver.
+ 4. **Authoritative Nameservers:** An authoritative nameserver is what resolves and gives you the answer to your DNS query.
+There are two types of authoritative nameservers: a master/primary nameserver and secondary nameserver.
+The master server keeps the original copies of the zone records.
+The secondary server shares the DNS server load and acts as a backup if the master server fails.

+&nbsp;
+### **-- DNS Records Types --**
+This is just a small subset of the available record types, but these are the most common.
+ * `A`: most common; map a hostname to IP address (IPv4, 32-bit)
+ * `NS`: *Name Server* - responsible for a DNS Zone
+ * `MX`: *Mail Exchange* - record specifies where email gets sent
+ * `CNAME`: *Canonical Name* - alias for another hostname
+ * `AAAA`: similar to `A`, but uses IPv6, 128-bit

+&nbsp;
 ## HTTP